0xAX/linux-insides/Initialization/linux-initialization-1.md

 	movl %eax,%gs
 ```

-After all of these steps we set up `gs` register that it post to the `irqstack` which represents special stack where [interrupts](https://en.wikipedia.org/wiki/Interrupt) will be handled on:
+After all of these steps we set up `gs` register that is posted to the `irqstack` representing special stack where [interrupts](https://en.wikipedia.org/wiki/Interrupt) will be handled on:

 ```assembly
 	movl	$MSR_GS_BASE,%ecx